 A generalization that can be observed with regard to the interpretation of BNPs and PNPs as concrete individuals is that they require an aspect of a proposition to be concrete or to be located in time and/or place.
 That is, they require that either the eventuality is particular or that there be a second argument that is particular (concrete).
-For instance, we see in (23) and (24), that concrete-individual interpretation is tied to P-events (23ai), S-state (24ai), and the requirement that the second argument has a concrete-individual interpretation (23bi, 23ci, 24bi, 24ci and 24di).
+For instance, we see in (23) and (24), that concrete-individual interpretation is tied to P-events (23Aa), S-state (24Aa), and the requirement that the second argument has a concrete-individual interpretation (23Ba, 23Ca, 24Ba, 24Ca and 24Da).
 It should be noted as well that there are different types of concrete individual in (23) and (24).
-For instance, ajá 'dog' and egungun bone in (23ai) refer to concrete specific individuals, ajá 'dog' and its plural form àwọn ajá 'dogs' in (23bi, 23ci, 24ci and 24di) refer to non-specific individual, ajá 'dog' and àwọn ajá 'dogs' in (24ai) and (24bi) refer to concrete definite individual, while Bólá in (23bi) refers to a concrete proper individual.
+For instance, ajá 'dog' and egungun bone in (23Aa) refer to concrete specific individuals, ajá 'dog' and àwọn ajá 'dogs' in (23Ba, 23Ca, 24Ca and 24Da) refer to non-specific individual, ajá 'dog' and àwọn ajá 'dogs' in (24Aa) and (24Ba) refer to concrete definite individual, while Bólá in (23Ba) refers to a concrete proper individual.
+Next, consider how generic-individual interpretation is obtained.

 Let us start by observing that, generally, only BNPs are naturally interpreted as generic individual; PNPs either yield existential interpretation or are generally odd.
 One peculiar characteristic of interpreting BNPs as generic individuals is that they occur in generic eventualities.
 However, it should be noted that things are not as quite straightforward with this observation, as there are some of these eventualities that superficially appear as generic but are best analyzed as non-generic.
 The starting point then is to make the distinction between true generic eventualities in this regard and superficial generic eventualities and then see how the BNPs figure.
 Examples of true generic eventualities that yield generic interpretation of BNPs is given in (25).
-(25ai) shows how BNPs are interpreted as generic in G-event with no theme while (25bi) demonstrates generic interpretation in G-event with a concrete non-specific theme.
+(25Aa) shows how BNPs are interpreted as generic in G-event with no theme while (25Ba) shows how they are interpreted as generic in G-event with concrete non-specific theme.

+'''

+(25) A. BNP as an agent of G-event with no theme \rightarrow generic individual

 a.
-BNP as an agent of G-event with no theme \rightarrow generic individual (25)máa-ń gbó i.
-Ajá dog gen bark 'Dogs bark.' ii.
-Gen x $[dog(x) \rightarrow \exists e [barking(e) \land gen(e) \land ag(e, x)]]$ b.
-BNP as an agent of G-event with concrete non-specific theme \rightarrow generic individual i.
-Ajá máa-ń je egungun dog gen eat bone 'Dogs eat bones.' ii.
-Gen x $[dog(x) \rightarrow \exists e [eating(e) \land gen(e) \land ag(e, x) \land th(e, bone)]]$
+Ajá

+máa-ń gbó

+Dog

+gen

+bark

+'Dogs bark.'

+b.
+Gen x \lceil \mathbf{dog}(x) \rightarrow \exists e \lceil \mathbf{barking}(e) \land \mathbf{gen}(e) \land \mathbf{ag}(e, x) \rceil \rceil

+B. BNP as an agent of G-event with concrete non-specific theme \rightarrow generic individual

+a.
+Ajá

+máa-ń je

+egungun

+Dog

+bone

+gen

+eat

+'Dogs eat bones.'

+b.
+Gen x [\mathbf{dog}(x) \rightarrow \exists e [\mathbf{eating}(e) \land \mathbf{gen}(e) \land \mathbf{ag}(e, x) \land \mathbf{th}(e, \mathbf{bone})]]

+'''

 What (25) basically shows is that when BNPs occur in generic eventualities, they are interpreted generically.
 The source of their generic interpretation can then be located in those generic eventualities.
-However, note that (25aii) and (25bii) defers from the standard Gen approach in two respects: first, the verbal predicate is interpreted as event and this event is taken to be generic; second, the generic interpretation of the NP is said to be tied to the genericity of the eventuality.
-As such, (25aii) states that generally for dogs there is some generic event of barking that they do, while (25bii) states that generally for dogs there is some generic event of eating concrete (non-specific individual) bones that they do.
+However, note that (25Ab) and (35Bb) defers from the standard Gen approach in two respects: first, the verbal predicate is interpreted as event and this event is taken to be generic; second, the generic interpretation of the NP is said to be tied to the genericity of the eventuality.
+As such, (25Ab) states that generally for dogs there is some generic event of barking that they do, while (25Bb) states that generally for dogs there is some generic event of eating concrete (non-specific individual) bones that they do.
 Next, consider the superficial generic eventualities that also yield generic interpretation for BNPs: